-I am an assistant professor of economics at IÉSEG school of Management.
-I am also a research affiliate at IZA and LEM (CNRS UMR 9221).
+I am an assistant professor of economics at IÉSEG school of Management and a research affiliate at IZA.
+Starting 2025, I will be a CNRS researcher at LEM (CNRS UMR 9221).
 I hold a Ph.D. in economics from the University of Illinois at Urbana-Champaign.
 My research focuses on development and labor economics, with a special interest on topics regarding education and policy evaluation in developing economies.

 I am the organizer of the IFLAME Seminar Series.
 Please contact me in case you want to present.